asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 This will force push the commit to your fork first, then update the PR with the new commit and restart the testing process.

 /// note
-If you feel that amending and force pushing changes might make it har for a reviewer to detect what was changed/fixed, you can push interim commits.
-See [Interim commits to facilitate code review](#interim-commits-to-facilitate-code-review) above.
+If you feel that amending and force pushing changes might make it hard for a reviewer to detect what was changed/fixed, you can push interim commits.
+See [Multiple Commits](#multiple-commits) above.
 ///

 ### Cherry-Pick Tests